 I could eat a garlic sandwich and my dog Lulu would still be happy to see me, covering my face with kisses if I let her.
-My friends and loved ones aren’t quite so generous with their affection.
-Perhaps that's why pet spending has steadily increased over the past decade, particularly during the sweetest month of the year.
-Valentine’s Day spending will reach an estimated $18.5 billion this year, according to a National Retail Federation survey.
-Even in this sluggish economy, that figure is up slightly from 2012, when consumers said they planned to spend $17.6 billion.
+My friends and loved ones aren’t quite so generous with their affection, but they are generous with their time and money — and that reflects a bigger trend.
+Pet spending has steadily increased over the past decade, and Valentine’s Day spending will reach an estimated $19.6 billion in 2018, according to a National Retail Federation survey.
+Even in this sluggish economy, that figure is up slightly from 2017, when consumers said they planned to spend $18.2 billion.
 In addition to candy hearts and flowers, expect to see plenty of carob-coated dog biscuits and heart-shaped catnip toys in the mix.
-Pet owners will spend an estimated $815 million on their furry friends this year.

 “No matter what kind of difficulty people are going through — whether it’s a natural disaster or what have you — they cling to the people they love,” said pet lifestyle expert Kristen Levine, who offers advice on her Radio Beastro petcast.
 “In today’s digital age, I communicate with my husband via text throughout the day, I talk to people by phone or email.
 Pets are the creatures we only communicate with face to face.
 It’s the only tangible physical relationship we have.
 You can’t cut corners with technology.
 We need that tangible connection.”